An ad-free and cookie-free website.

 In math and statistics, a distinction is often made between discrete and continuous data.
 Log return is the more theoretical continuous version.
 In the practical world, however, most people think of returns broken into discrete periods instead.

-So log return is the non-discrete version, so continuous, meaning if the whole period was broken into an infinite number of periods, what would that return be?
+So log return is the non-discrete version, so continuous, meaning it answers what the ending value would be if the whole period was broken into an infinite number of sub-periods.
 See, it's theoretical.

-Other than for very short periods of time (less than 1 day), and for theoretical applications involving calculus and precisely measuring curves, log returns are not commonly used.
+Other than for very short periods of time (typically less than 1 day), and for theoretical applications involving calculus and precisely measuring curves and tests for the normality of investment return distributions, log returns are not as common as arithmetic and geometric returns.

 most frequently, why is the rate the lowest?